 The goal of rash treatment is to reduce plaque formation by stopping the skin cells from growing too quickly and by smoothing your skin.

-Topical medicines can help relieve itchiness, dryness, and inflammation caused by PsA rash.
+Topical medications can help relieve itchiness, dryness, and inflammation caused by PsA rash.

 Depending on the medication, this may be achieved with a: